 $7 $9 during the Procrastinator’s Special—because, you know, gotta fund the prize money somehow.
 (Sorry, no refunds.)

 – We reserve the right to extend deadlines if necessary (and you can expect our usual week-ish Procrastinator’s Special–with corresponding increase in submission fee for you slackers).

 – Submissions must be previously unpublished work, and you will retain copyright (duh).
 By entering this contest you give us permission to publish your work online and in our future print anthology.

 – No limit on how many entries you can submit, but you must submit them one at a time.
 Don’t just mash them all in there.

-– Soft deadline will be March 31st.
+Soft deadline will be March 31st.
+Final deadline is 11:59 pm PST on Thursday, April 6th.
 Winners announced by April 14th and we’ll unleash the Flash Rage prize-winners mega-issue on April 15th, 2017.

 – And, most importantly, this is a FLASH RAGE contest, therefore you must include some sort of revolt against persecution or tyranny.
 But again, this can be in any form imaginable.

 So that means you can go all…